1880 United States House of Representatives elections

 The 1880 United States House of Representatives elections were held for the most part on November 2, 1880, with five states holding theirs early between June and October.
 They coincided with the 1880 presidential election which was won by James A. Garfield, who was a member of the House at the time.
 Elections were held for 293 seats of the United States House of Representatives, representing 38 states, to serve in the 47th United States Congress.
 This was the first time that every state held their regular House elections on or before Election Day.
 Special elections were also held throughout the year.

-Issues such as Civil War loyalties, tariffs, graft and corruption dominated the year's elections, though none became substantive a national issue.
+Issues such as Civil War loyalties, tariffs, graft and corruption dominated the year's elections, though none became substantive as a national issue.
 The economy was growing stronger after emerging from a long Depression.
 It was in this political environment that Garfield's Republican Party gained 19 seats and regained control of the House from the Democratic Party.
 The Greenback Party, an emerging party of workers and farmers, also lost seats in these elections, after gaining more than a dozen two years earlier.